True Cost of Buying a Home in All 58 California Counties 2026 County-by-County Analysis: Mortgage, Taxes, Insurance & PMI

 Here is the bottom line:

-1. The monthly cost gap between California's cheapest and most expensive county is approximately $7,600.
-A median-priced home in Lassen County costs roughly $1,700/month to own, while San Mateo County exceeds $10,900/month.
+1. The monthly cost gap between California's cheapest and most expensive county is approximately $15,733.
+A median-priced home in Modoc County costs roughly $1,562/month to own, while San Mateo County runs about $17,295/month.

-2. Only 7 of 58 counties have a total monthly housing cost under $3,000.
-These are concentrated in the Far North and Central Valley regions: Lassen, Kings, Tehama, Kern, Glenn, Tulare, and Merced.
+2. Only 9 of 58 counties have a total monthly housing cost under $3,000.
+All nine are in the Far North, the northern Central Valley, or the Sierra: Modoc, Lassen, Lake, Sierra, Glenn, Trinity, Siskiyou, Colusa, and Tehama.

-3. Property tax adds $230–$1,600/month on top of your mortgage across California counties, even with Proposition 13's 1% base rate.
-Voter-approved bonds and assessments push effective rates to 1.05%–1.50%+ depending on location and Mello-Roos districts.
+3. Property tax adds $169–$2,406/month on top of your mortgage across California counties, even with Proposition 13's 1% base rate.
+Voter-approved bonds and assessments push effective rates to 1.02%–1.44% depending on location, before any Mello-Roos district is layered on.

-8. Central Valley counties offer the closest thing to "affordable" California.
-Fresno, Kern, Kings, Merced, Stanislaus, and Tulare all have total monthly costs between $2,200 and $3,400 — comparable to the national median.
+8. Central Valley counties remain the closest thing to "affordable" California.
+Fresno, Kern, Kings, Merced, and Tulare all land between $2,980 and $3,240/month — within a rounding error of the national benchmark.

-9. Mello-Roos taxes can add $200–$500/month in newer developments, particularly in Riverside, Sacramento, and parts of the Inland Empire — a cost that doesn't show up in basic mortgage calculators.
+9. Mello-Roos taxes can add $200–$500/month in newer developments, particularly in Riverside, Sacramento, and parts of the Inland Empire — a cost that doesn't show up in basic mortgage calculators and is not included in our county averages.

 💡